 For general advice on affording private school, refer to our paying guide.

 If your child is gifted in one or more subjects and is having trouble engaging in school, this is sufficient reason to seek out a gifted program.

 Ultimately, gifted programs are meant to address students’ true abilities and passions and properly engage them in school.
 This can relieve many students of boredom and make school a source of wonder and pleasure again.
 With students deeply engaged in school, they’re less likely to develop (or sustain) social and behavioural problems.
 They’re also more likely to optimize their academic and intellectual development.
 This re-engagement is achieved in gifted programs through a number of means:

 If you’re ready to start looking at your school options, we recommend you head to the page dedicated to covering the gifted schools in your region:

-But we also list schools with gifted programming, regardless of region, below.
+But we also list private schools for gifted children, regardless of region, below.
 These schools are broken down by their type of program: